IBM/cloud-native-starter/workshop-one-service/4-kubernetes.md

        ```sh
        error: error validating "deployment.yaml": error validating data: ValidationError(Deployment.spec): missing required field "selector" in io.k8s.api.apps.v1.DeploymentSpec; if you choose to ignore these errors, turn validation off with --validate=false
        ```
-       You need to insert in the `deploment.yaml`file the statement `selector:matchLabels:name:authors` as you see in the following `deployment.yaml extract.
+       You need to insert in the `deploment.yaml`file the statement `selector:matchLabels:name:authors` as you see in the following `deployment.yaml` extract. ([The `selector` is now required](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/#creating-a-deployment))

        ```yaml
            ...